Community, Migrant, Homeless, & Public Housing Health Centers

 HEALTH CENTER PROGRAM REQUIREMENTS & PERFORMANCE MEASURES

-All Health Center Program grantees are required to:
+All Health Center Program awardees are required to:

 To receive federal funding a community health center must meet the program requirements of the U.S. Public Health Service.
 These requirements describe aspects of organizational structure and processes that are associated with successful health center programs.
 Every health center should have a sound infrastructure able to respond to the needs of its community within the constraints of its resources, and should develop processes and procedures designated to ensure the provision of high quality health services supported by strong management and governance.